18 Tell-Tale Signs Someone Is Using Religion to Manipulate You

 8. They twist scripture out of context.

 Religious texts are cherry-picked and interpreted to support the manipulator’s agenda, often in ways that contradict the broader context or accepted interpretations.
-This selective use of scripture allows them to justify any behaviour or demand, no matter how unethical, by cloaking it in religious authority.
+Their selective use of scripture allows them to justify any behaviour or demand, no matter how unethical, by cloaking it in religious authority.
 It’s a dangerous misuse of sacred texts that can lead followers astray.

 9. They claim special revelations.